ustcchx/hongxuchen.github.io/_pages/about.md

 I really enjoy Hugging Face and often publish some interesting fine-tuned models or datasets.
 Please feel free to contact me if you have any question.

-It is extrimely excited to announce that I am going to stay in our [LONG Group](https://long-group.cse.ust.hk/) at hkust for my Phd career!
+It is extremely excited to announce that I am going to stay in our [LONG Group](https://long-group.cse.ust.hk/) at HKUST for my future PHD career!

 [[CV](https://ustcchx.github.io/hongxuchen.github.io/files/CV_HongxuChen.pdf)][[Email](mailto:hongxuchen@mail.ustc.edu.cn)][[HuggingFace](https://huggingface.co/Daxuxu36)]